thayercasey/project_1/README.md

 # project_1

-Project Title: The Breakdown of inflation in the Southwest Region
+Project Title: Gas Price Inflation by region in America

-Team Members: Juan Estrella, Casey Thayer, Dick Brown, Fatih
+Team Members: Juan Estrella, Casey Thayer, Dick Brown, Fatih Ezgin

-Project Description/Outline: An in depth anlaysis per state of the southwest region the extreme rise in inflation across all industries over the last 5 years.
+Project Description/Outline: An in depth analysis per region of the rise in gas prices over the last 5 years.

-Research Questions to Answer: What are the actual levels of inflation to the average consumer that take in to account increased prices on groceries, commodities, cost of living, healthcare, and other consumer goods?
-How does this number compare to the numbers posted by US fed and the the Us labor bureau?
-What states have been affected the most and least by inflation over the last 5 years?
+Research Questions to Answer: How have gas prices changed over the last 5 years?
+How does this number compare from region to region?
+What regions have been affected the most by the change in prices?
+What regions have been affected the least?

-Datasets to be Used: state government website data, dept of economic development
+Datasets to be Used: https://download.bls.gov/pub/time.series/ap/ap.data.2.Gasoline

+Rough Breakdown of Tasks:

+-create 3 scripts:
+    -extracting the data from the bls api (Primary Juan, Reviewer Fatih) -putting data in to a data frame and analyzing it (Primary Fatih, Reviewer Casey) -visualization of data (Primary Casey, Reviewer Dick)

-Rough Breakdown of Tasks: gathering data for new dataset for comparitive prices, creating code template for each state, design of how data should be presented in powerpoint.
+-design of how data should be presented in powerpoint (Primary Dick, Reviewer Juan)